Silviumuraru90/Okta---Legacy-Events/README.md

 - app.office365.api.sync.heartbeat.sent;<br>
 And so on...
 </i>
-You can retrieve those only by having an API token and then specifying the:
+You can retrieve those only by having an API token and then specifying the:<br>

 - dubdomain;
 - domain;
 - timeframe;